AquaticInformatics/examples/TimeSeries/PublicApis/R/Readme.md

 [Fiddler](http://www.telerik.com/fiddler) is a great tool for capturing HTTP traffic on Windows systems.

-You will need to manually configure your R environment to route its HTTP requests through the Fiddler proxy in order to the traffic in the Fiddler window.
+You can manually configure your R environment to route its HTTP requests through the Fiddler proxy in order to the traffic in the Fiddler window.

 ```R
 # The following tells R to use the default Fiddler endpoint as its HTTP proxy